 The team work in prisons and in the community with people facing a wide range of issues which need addressing to help them progress their lives.
 These include offending backgrounds, homelessness, substance misuse and long-term unemployment.
 They support young people through the Choices Programme and offer specialist services for disadvantaged families through COPE, Gamechangers and Maintaining Family Ties.

 Chelcey Huxley, Manager of the Yorkshire Team at St Giles Trust, said: “I am extremely proud of the impact we have had in helping some of the most disadvantaged people in West Yorkshire get the support they need and build the confidence and skills to become positive contributors to society.
 My wonderful team – many of whom have direct experience of overcoming disadvantage – always go above and beyond to help their clients.”

-Annually, the team help 250 ex-offenders progress towards employment through its NOMS-ESF CFO3 project.
-Working in partnership with APM, it focusses on individuals who need the most support through helping them access employment and training opportunities whilst offering added help from a mentor to help them stay on track.
+Annually, the team help 250 ex-offenders progress towards employment through its ESF CFO3 project which is part funded by the European Social Fund.
+Working in partnership with Ingeus, it focusses on individuals who need the most support through helping them access employment and training opportunities whilst offering added help from a mentor to help them stay on track.